kylejohnston/memex-core/README.md

 **renderer.php** looks for any images in that directory, including JPGs, PNGs, and GIFs.
 For each image found, it renders in a DIV with a link to view the image in a pure CSS lightbox (h/t [Gregory Schier](https://codepen.io/gschier/pen/HCoqh)).

 The images are displayed in a simple grid (using CSS Grid) and [lazysizes.js](https://github.com/aFarkas/lazysizes) is used to lazy load the images.

+To help with performance, I create a small version of each image (≤ 600px W), which is displayed on the page.
+The full-size image is loaded only when it's clicked or tapped.